En espanol: Eleccion

 - Have not been adjudicated an incapacitated person

 - Register to vote, verify your registration, or update your current registration

 - Request an early ballot for an election

 - Request to be placed on the Permanent Early Voting List

-Beginning in 2012, Gilbert's regularly scheduled elections will be held in the fall of even numbered years (August and November).
+Gilbert's regularly scheduled elections are held in the fall of even numbered years (August and November).

 The Mayor and Council serve at-large, representing all citizens.
 The Mayor and Council serve four year terms; there are no term limits and members can be elected to consecutive terms of office.
 Gilbert municipal elections are non-partisan.